beccadax/WebResponder/README.md

 1. A web app framework built with WebResponder can be used with any server that can be connected to WebResponder.
 You can mix-and-match them at will.
-2. A web app framework built with WebResponder can rely on WebResponder middleware to share logic with other frameworks.
-For instance, if there's a WebResponder middleware for parsing query strings, all frameworks could use that middleware instead of implementing their own parsing.
+2. A web app framework built with WebResponder can rely on helper responders to share logic with other frameworks.
+For instance, if there's a WebResponder helper for parsing query strings, all frameworks could use that helper instead of implementing their own parsing.

 So this isn't Cocoa for web apps?
 -------------------------